top of page

 A good confession depends on a diligent examination of conscience.
 By examining ourselves we will be able to accurately detect our imperfections, progress in our state of life, avoid situations of sin, fight against vices and work tirelessly for our sanctification.

-Following the doctrine presented by St. Paul about the spiritual battle (cf. Eph 6.10 to 20), we take as a particular aspect of our charism, militant spirituality.
+Following the doctrine presented by St. Paul about the spiritual battle (cf. Eph 6:10-20), we take as a particular aspect of our charism militant spirituality.

 In this fight, we have the powerful aid of the Prince of the Angelic hosts, St. Michael the Archangel, who is due to win against the Dragon and his angelic retinue.